-Tell your doctor if you have, or have had any of the following medical conditions:

-- diabetes;

-- high blood pressure;

-- heart valve disorders or certain heart rhythm disorders:

-- migraine;

-- an increased potassium blood level (eg. due to problems with your kidney/s) and also use of diuretics or other drugs that may increase the potassium in your blood;
+- 1. You have allergies to: - · any other medicines - any other substances, such as foods, preservatives or dyes. - You have or have had any medical conditions, especially the following: - diabetes mellitus - · high blood pressure - heart valve disorders or certain heart rhythm disorders - · migraine - an increased potassium blood level (e.g. due to problems with your kidney/s) and also use diuretics or other medicines that may increase the potassium in your blood. - cancer - hyperhomocysteinaemia, a condition characterised by high levels of the amino acid homocysteine in the blood. - intolerance or allergy to lactose.
+These tablets contain lactose. - You are currently breastfeeding or you plan to breastfeed.

-- cancer;

-- hyperhomocysteinaemia, a condition characterised by high levels of the amino acid homocysteine in the blood.